 Cranes around Melbourne currently number 151, a new top, up from 146 from the former variant, a net profit of 5 cranes.
 88 cranes were inserted and 83 eliminated from websites.

-Considering that the previous indicator six months past, there’s been a transfer of cranes in the south east to the east and west, highlighting the development of greater density residential jobs within these areas.
+Considering that the previous indicator six months past, there’s been a transfer of cranes in the south-east to the east and west, highlighting the development of greater density residential jobs within these areas.

 Commercial jobs demonstrated a small gain of a single crane using 31 cranes on jobs across Australia which also includes slab scissors.
 This business currently accounts for 5 percent of cranes in Australia.

-The home, resort, civic, schooling and other/mixed use businesses are demonstrating strong growth in crane quantities together with the rest of the sectors all revealing small losses because the previous index.
+The home, resort, civic, schooling and other/mixed use businesses are demonstrating strong growth in crane quantities together with the rest of the sectors all revealing small losses because of the previous index.